 Breastfeeding can be done anytime, anywhere.
 Plus it’s easy on the budget.

-* All breastfed, full term infants in Canada should receive a daily vitamin D supplement of 10ug (400 IU).
+* All breastfed and partially breastfed infants in Canada should receive a daily vitamin D supplement of 10ug (400 IU).

 Get full access to expert-backed nutrition support, high-value coupons on our trusted brands and much more!

 Around 35 weeks of pregnancy expect to receive our Baby Pack filled with high-value coupons and useful information you and your baby will love!